Apodini/Apodini/Documentation/Relationship/Relationship.md

 Any manual definition of a relationship MUST always override a inferred relationship if the name collides.

 Looking at the example below, a REST exporter would add the link `greeter` pointing to `/greeting/{userid}` on a response returned from `/user/:userId`.
-As the value of the `userId` `PathParameter` is known it is replaced with the actual value. `@PathParameter`s for which no predefined value can be inferred should be formatted according to [RFC 6570](https://tools.ietf.org/html/rfc6570) (as well as potential query parameters of the destination).
+As the value of the `userId` `PathParameter` is known, it is replaced with the actual value. `@PathParameter`s for which no predefined value can be inferred should be formatted according to [RFC 6570](https://tools.ietf.org/html/rfc6570) (as well as potential query parameters of the destination).